EdwinKingori/LLMXTweetsAnalysis/README.md

 # LLM Tweet Analysis

+Note:
+This project is currently under development and adopts two distinct approaches:
+  1. Main Branch Approach:

+     The primary approach, implemented in the main branch, leverages SQLAlchemy for database management, Pydantic for data validation, and a Large Language Model      (LLM) for sentiment analysis.
+The objective is to gain insights into public sentiment during critical events.
+The overall code architecture relies on the LLM (instructor client) to analyze tweets and classify them into three categories: Political, Offensive, and Neutral.

+  2. Secondary Approach:

+     The second approach will be maintained in a separate branch (name to be determined).
+This method depends on keywords extracted from tweets stored in the database.
+It employs a rule-based LLMClassifier to process tweets, without direct reliance on an LLM client.

 ## Project Overview
 This project is designed to analyze tweets stored in a PostgreSQL database and classify them into three categories: `Political`, `Offensive`, or `Neutral`.
 It uses:
 - **SQLAlchemy** for ORM and database management.